DJ.Studio vs. rekordbox - DJ Software Comparison

 Any professional DJs or producers who need to create detailed DJ sets, but don't need to perform or record them live, will find DJ.Studio is empowering software that will save them a huge amount of time.
 It's also a great choice of Software For Beginner DJs.

 Essentially, you choose a playlist of tracks and use the automix feature to arrange the tracks on a timeline based on BPM or key matching.
 Then you adjust the transitions and placements.
-Now you can bounce your mix at 15x real-time speed.
+You can export a finished mix significantly faster than real time (as up to 15x speed, depending on your project and machine).

-This saves a ridiculous amount of time compared to manually recording a DJ mix.
+This can save a significant amount of time compared to manually recording a DJ mix in real time.
 You don't need to worry about having to re-record your whole mix if you make a couple of basic mistakes.

 This is a perfect tool for Creating DJ Mixes on a Laptop - even if you don't have a controller or any DJ equipment.
 It's also one of the Best Windows DJ Software options too!
 (And even fantastic DJ Software for Mac users aswell...)